Posted on April 15th, 2021 by Zane Cagle

 Why a Video Animation of a Client’s Surgery?

 Generally, it can take several years for a case to go to trial.
-And during that time, my clients usually go through many stages of recovery and frequently, they have had a lot of medical treatment.
-During trial, we generally have just a few days to really tell a client’s story.
-In my cases, someone has been injured in an accident and I must relay the facts of the accident discussing liability and then I must show the jury what kind of damages my client has sustained.
-There are many kinds of accidents that can result in disc injuries such as auto accidents, truck accident, motorcycle accidents and slip and fall accidents.
-One thing you must understand about spine fusions…..the patient undergoing a spine fusion of any kind loses mobility in that area of the spine because the disc is removed and the bones are fused together with a device in place of the disc.
+And during that time, my clients usually go through many stages of recovery, and frequently, they have had a lot of medical treatment.
+During the trial, we generally have just a few days to really tell a client’s story.
+In my cases, someone has been injured in an accident, and I must relay the facts of the accident discussing liability, and then I must show the jury what kind of damages my client has sustained.
+There are many kinds of accidents that can result in disc injuries, such as auto accidents, truck accidents, motorcycle accidents, and slip and fall accidents.
+One thing you must understand about spine fusions…..the patient undergoing a spine fusion of any kind loses mobility in that area of the spine because the disc is removed, and the bones are fused together with a device in place of the disc.
 You cannot “undo” a spine fusion.
 Cervical and lumbar fusions are done in order to relieve a patient’s persistent pain when a disc has been damaged.
-Video animation accurately shows the jury what the surgery was like minus the sensationalized pictures or real video that would show blood and other graphic visuals.
+Video animation accurately shows the jury what the surgery was like, minus the sensationalized pictures or real video that would show blood and other graphic visuals.
 Our goal is not to shock and disgust a jury but to inform.
-Raw video of a surgery would not be acceptable anywhere except in a medical school or a television documentary, so the video animation we use still informs without sensationalizing the graphic aspects of the surgery such as blood.
+Raw video of surgery would not be acceptable anywhere except in a medical school or a television documentary, so the video animation we use still informs without sensationalizing the graphic aspects of the surgery, such as blood.

 Cervical Fusion–Minor Surgery?

 If you have been in an accident and sustained an injury, you may need legal representation.
-At The Cagle Law Firm, we work to aggressively represent our clients whether it is at the negotiating table or in trial.
-Our attorneys are available seven days a week to answer your questions and give you information whether in Missouri or Illinois—locally (314) 276-1681 or toll free (314) 276-1681
+At The Cagle Law Firm, we work to aggressively represent our clients, whether it is at the negotiating table or in a trial.
+Our attorneys are available seven days a week to answer your questions and give you information whether in Missouri or Illinois.
+Call us at (314) 276-1681 today.